LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_DBT.md

 ### 4\.
 Environments and Version Control

 Because DBT is code-based, it integrates naturally with Git and other version control tools.
-Teams can create branches, review code, and test changes before deploying to production.
+Teams can create branches, review code, and test changes before production deployment.

-This encourages good development practices and makes it easier to manage changes across staging and production environments.
+This encourages good development practices and makes managing changes across staging and production environments easier.

 ### 5\.
 Testing